Popular English Idioms:

 jam on it: hurry or move.

-- We'd better jam on it or will miss our appointment.
+- We'd better jam on it or we'll be late to our appointment.

 - If the security people don't jam on it we're going to miss our flight.